Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/azure-resource-manager/README.md

 ### Connect to the Jumpbox VM (deployed in the spoke resource group)

 You can connect to the jumpbox win 11 VM only through bastion.
 The default parameters deploy a Bastion in Standard SKU, with native client support enabled.
 The jumpbox VM is Microsoft Entra IDJoined by default.
-This means that you can connect to the jumpbox, either with the local user/password compination (azureuser is the default username) or with a valid Microsoft Entra ID account.
-In certain circumastances your organization may not allow the device to be enrolled.
-If the jumpbox VM is Microsoft Entra ID joined and properly intune enrolled, you can use native rdp client to connect by running the below Az CLI commands
+This means that you can connect to the jumpbox, either with the local user/password combination (azureuser is the default username) or with a valid Microsoft Entra ID account.
+In certain circumstances your organization may not allow the device to be enrolled.
+If the jumpbox VM is Microsoft Entra ID joined and properly Intune enrolled, you can use native rdp client to connect by running the below Az CLI commands

 From a PowerShell terminal, connect to the DevOps VM using your Microsoft Entra ID credentials (or Windows Hello).